gitcredentials(7) — Linux manual page

 OAuth

-An alternative to inputting passwords or personal access tokens
+An alternative to inputting passwords or personal access tokens is

-happens in the background.
+the background.
 Many popular Git hosts support OAuth.

 CREDENTIAL CONTEXTS top